ankane/production_rails/README.md

 Use [Strong Migrations](https://github.com/ankane/strong_migrations) to catch unsafe migrations at dev time.

 ## Web Requests

-There are two important metrics to track for web servers - 5xx errors and latency.

 Use a high performance web server like [Puma](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).